openshift/origin/docs/proposals/apiman-integration.md

 * User's Oauth token
 * Back link to the openshift web console

 Calls from the extension to the APIMan management interface will utilize a REST POST call where the oauth token is part of the payload.
-It will utilize a similiar design<sup>[7](#r7)</sup> that is realized by the OpenShift origin aggregated logging integration and the auth proxy<sup>[8](#r8)</sup>.
+It will utilize a similiar design<sup>[7](#r7)</sup> that is realized by the OpenShift origin aggregated logging integration.
 It is necessary for security reasons to not add the token as a query parameter.

 ### APIMan Gateway
 The APIMan gateway will be deployed as a cluster-wide infrastructure component to handle services exposed as API endpoints.
 Internal and external clients will use the gateway to access APIs.
 Admins can configure the cluster to limit direct access to services and require consumers of API endpoints to utilize the gateway by deploying the multi-tenant SDN plugin.
 This plugin controls service to service communication between projects and will force traffic through the gateway.
 A route will be created as a well known endpoint to the APIMan gateway through which all API services traffic will flow.